mattjohall/gizz_swapper_spotify/README.md

 2. Open the repo in your python shell.
 I recommend creating an env before installing requirements.
 3. Copy Client API key and Secret Key to .env file.
 4. Once cd into the folder, pip install -r requirements.txt
-> python bootleg_swapper.py --simulate (this will open a browser, login to spotify and agree).
+> python gizz_swapper.py --simulate (this will open a browser, login to spotify and agree).

 or

-> python bootleg_swapper.py
+> python gizz_swapper.py

 > Type y ENTER to continue.
 Done!

+Lets keep the Gizz alive and available!